lightkun10/lightkun10/README.md

 ﻿# Hi, Pandu's here. 👋💻

-A Communication Sciences graduates who is passionate about anything technology-related.
+A Communication Sciences graduates who are passionate about anything technology-related.
 Pursuing the self-taught path as a full-stack and mobile app (mainly Android) engineer.

 ## Find me on 🌏